ordina-jworks/ordina-jworks.github.io/_posts/2019-09-12-API-first-development-with-OpenAPI-or-Swagger.md

  * Strong tooling support — AWS, Postman, visualizing the API, generate skeleton classes, ...
  * Strong consistency between API spec and Web layer of the code
  * Example support
- * Documenting API descriptions separated from code (not really separates, because they’re added to the generated classes, but you won’t need to change them
+ * Documenting API descriptions separated from code (not really separated, because they’re added to the generated classes, but you won’t need to change them
  * Functional analyst can assist with creating the API specs because it's a human readable format

 **Cons**